craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of Tetrimoc's Desert.md

 Tetrimoc's Desert is a lawless and vast desert.
 Warm during the day, cold during the night – and very dry.

 ### Corn
+The Desert of Tetrimoc is warm during the day and cold during the night.
+Maize grows well in these conditions, and consumes most of the nutrients in the sandy soil in this region.

 ### Food
 What lives here?